 Lynch’s artworks still vary material-wise as well as in size – he creates monumental pieces as well as tiny little ones.
 The tools he use in the artistic process shift from bare hands and fine brushes to drills and other mechanical devices.
 In the 2016 biographical movie David Lynch – The Art Life (directed by Jon Nguyen), David Lynch offers us an insight into his creative processes.

-In David Lynch – The Art Life, Lynch tells us stories from a life from the age of being a child to adulthood, and between.
+In David Lynch – The Art Life, Lynch tells us stories from life from the age of being a child to adulthood, and between.
 In a personal and reflecting way we learn about hard times, good times and times of change and self-realization.

 Many of us fans know that David Lynch started off as a painter way before he got into film making, and many will also recognize this Lynch quote that describes how and why he eventually started making movies and film: